home-assistant/supervisor/README.md

 - Test your changes

 For small bugfixes or improvements, make a PR.
 For significant changes open a RFC first, please.
 Thanks.

+## Release

+Follow is the relase circle process:

+1. Merge master into dev / make sure version stay on dev
+2. Merge dev into master
+3. Bump the release on master
+4. Create a GitHub Release from master with the right version tag